aws-samples/aws-audit-manager-manual-evidence-automation/README.md

 1. This API uses an (`x-api-key`) to track usage
     1. The API key is used to track and control usage by clients
-    2. To truly secure this endpoint consider using IAM authentication described in a later section.
+    2. To truly secure this endpoint consider using IAM authentication  ( described in a later section) among other [documented methods](https://docs.aws.amazon.com/apigateway/latest/developerguide/rest-api-protect.html).
 1. The from post content:
     - AssessmentName : Name for the assessment in the Audit Manager GUI, `GxP21cfr11` as an example
     - ControlSetName : Display name for a control set within an assessment, `General requirements` as an example
-    - ControlIdName : A particular control within a control set `11.100(a)` as an examples
+    - ControlIdName : A particular control within a control set, `11.100(a)` as an example
     - payload : file content

-The file contents will be placed in the S3 bucket in a folder that matches the assessment name, the file name is pre-pended with a UUID to prevent collisions.
+The file content will be placed in the S3 bucket in a folder that matches the assessment name, the file name is pre-pended with a UUID to prevent collisions.

 #### IAM Protect API Gateway

 You can additionally protect this solution by using AWS IAM authentication/authorization for invoking the API Gateway.
-This is enabled by a overriding the default parameters ( `paramUseIAMwithGateway`) at deployment time.
+This is enabled by a overriding the default value for the parameter `paramUseIAMwithGateway` at deployment time.
 You can read about this capability [here](https://aws.amazon.com/premiumsupport/knowledge-center/iam-authentication-api-gateway/) and [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html).
-This solution also deploy an example managed policy to attach to roles/groups/users if needed.
+This solution also deploys an example managed policy to attach to roles/groups/users if needed.

 ## Build and Deploy Sample Solution